immerfroehlich/audio-juicer/README.md

 Eclipse IDE configuration
 ============================

+Call

+./gradlew eclipse

+to create the needed eclipse files.
+Then import the project via File->Import -> General->Existing Projects into Workspace.
+Click on Options->search for nested project then select all nested projects.
+Click OK.

 2 things must (unfortunately) be done manually.
 Native-Libraries dependencies and Java 9 modules (for javafx) in run configuration.